RenderKit/embree/README.md

                                       column padded by an additional 4th
                                       component.
   ----------------------------------- ----------------------------------
-  : Matrix layouts for `rtcSetTransform`.
+  : Matrix layouts for `rtcSetTransform2`.

 Passing homogeneous 4×4 matrices is possible as long as the last row is (0, 0, 0, 1).
 If this homogeneous matrix is laid out in row major form,